sroach1028/Branching/README.md

 ### Basic Branching
 * 'git branch branchName' - create local branch named 'branchName'
 * 'git checkout branchName' -move to branch 'branchName'

+* 'git branch' --displays local branches and which we are on